albertov/mcp-selenium-haskel/README.md

 A Haskell implementation of MCP Selenium Server using WebDriver, enabling browser automation through standardized MCP clients like Claude.

+## Credits

+This implementation is inspired by the original concept developed by [Angie Jones](https://github.com/angiejones/mcp-selenium).
+We thank the original contributors for their foundational work in MCP Selenium automation.

 ## Features

 - Start browser sessions with customizable options